-2. Absence for parental-approved activities.
-This category of absence shallwill be counted as excused for purposes agreed to by the principal and the parent/guardian.
-An absence may not be approved if it causes a serious adverse effect on the student'sstudent's educational progress.
-In-participation-type classes (e.g., certain music and physical education classes) the The student may not be able to achieve the objectives of the unit of instruction as a result of absence from class.
-In such a case, a parent or guardian-approved absence would have an adverse effect on the student'sstudent's educational progress-which would ultimately be reflected in, including the grade for such athe course.
-A student, upon the request of his/her parent/guardian, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property or otherwise involves the school to any degree.

-- 3. Absence resulting from disciplinary actions or short-term suspension.
-As required by law, students who are removed from a class or classes as a disciplinary measure or students who have been placed on short-term or long-term suspension shallwill have the right to make up assignments or exams missed during the time they were denied entry to the classroom if the effect of the missed assignments shallwill be a substantial lowering of the course grade. - 4.
+- 1. Absence for parental-approved activities.
+This category of absence will be counted as excused for purposes agreed to by the principal and the parent/guardian.
+An absence may not be approved if it causes a serious adverse effect on the student's educational progress.
+The student may not be able to achieve the objectives of the unit of instruction as a result of absence from class.
+In such a case, a parent or guardian-approved absence would have an adverse effect on the student's educational progress, including the grade for the course.
+A student, upon the request of his/her parent/guardian, may be excused for a portion of a school day to participate in religious instruction provided such is not conducted on school property or otherwise involves the school to any degree. - 2.
+Absence resulting from disciplinary actions or short-term suspension.
+As required by law, students who are removed from a class or classes as a disciplinary measure or students who have been placed on short-term or long-term suspension will have the right to make up assignments or exams missed during the time they were denied entry to the classroom if the effect of the missed assignments will be a substantial lowering of the course grade. - 3.
 Extended illness or health condition.
 If a student is confined to home or hospital for an extended period, the school will arrange for the accomplishment of assignments at the place of confinement whenever practical.
-If the student is unable to do his/her schoolwork, or if there are major requirements of a particular course which cannot be accomplished outside of class the student may be required to take an incomplete or withdraw from the class without penalty. - 5.
+If the student is unable to do his/her schoolwork, or if there are major requirements of a particular course which cannot be accomplished outside of class the student may be required to take an incomplete or withdraw from the class without penalty. - 4.
 Excused absence for chronic health condition.
-Students with a chronic health condition, which that interrupts regular attendance may qualify for placement in a limited attendance and participation program.
-The student and his/her parent shallwill apply to the principal or counselor, and a limited program shallwill be written following the advice and recommendations of the student's medical advisor.
-The recommended limited program shallwill be approved by the principal.
-Staff shallwill be informed of the student's needs, though the confidentiality of medical information shallwill be respected at the parent's request.
+Students with a chronic health condition that interrupts regular attendance may qualify for placement in a limited attendance and participation program.
+The student and his/her parent will apply to the principal or counselor, and a limited program will be written following the advice and recommendations of the student's medical advisor.
+The recommended limited program will be approved by the principal.
+Staff will be informed of the student's needs, though the confidentiality of medical information will be respected at the parent's request.